ida_frame

 |

-Get starting address of arguments section. |
+| Get starting address of saved registers section. |

 |

-Get starting address of return address section. |
+| Get start address of local variables section. |

 |